Miglia Quadrato

 knowledge has little bearing – indeed, some who

-felt they knew the City fare no better than other
+felt they knew the City fared no better than other

 novices.
 Of course, selection of a route and